Guard members assist with Collegiate Cyber Defense Competition

 |0

-This work, Guard members assist with Collegiate Cyber Defense Competition, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Guard members assist with Collegiate Cyber Defense Competition, by Joseph Siemandel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT